brianmingus2/Python_Async_Proxy/README.md

-An HTTP/HTTPS CONNECT proxy written in Python.
+A solution to the C10K problem in Pure Python.